-Days of Future Past is the title of my favorite Moody Blues album.
+Days of Future Passed is the title of my favorite Moody Blues album.
 In fact, it's easily in my top 10 albums of all time, right up there with Sgt.
-Pepper, Rubber Soul, Revolver (Beatles), Dark Side (Pink Floyd), Zoso/4/Untitled (Led Zeppelin), and a few others.
+Pepper, (Beatles), Dark Side (Pink Floyd), Zeppelin 4 (Led Zeppelin), and a few others.
 But the album title just says it all for me as a living historian: Days of Future Past.

 I've used this title numerous times for my posts on history.